Charged current induced electron-proton scattering and the axial vector form factor: Results and Discussion

-Fig.~\ref{dsigma:MA} depicts the results for $Q^2$ distribution using different values of the axial dipole mass $M_A$ in the range 1.026--1.35~GeV, in the axial vector form factor~(Eq.~(\ref{g1})) at the three different values of electron energies viz. $E_{e}=855$~MeV, 1.1~GeV, and 2.2~GeV.
+{ The middle panel of} Fig.~\ref{dsigma:gA} depicts the results for $Q^2$ distribution using different values of the axial dipole mass $M_A$ in the range 1.026--1.35~GeV, in the axial vector form factor~(Eq.~(\ref{g1})) at $E_{e}=1.1$~GeV.
 We find a strong dependence of $Q^2$ on the differential cross section when $M_{A}$ is varied between 1.026 and 1.35 GeV.
-For example, at all values of the electron energy, the cross section increases by about 35\% at $Q^2=0.5$~GeV$^{2}$ when $M_A$ is varied from 1.026~GeV to 1.35~GeV, which further increases with the increase in $Q^2$ and becomes larger by 60\% at $Q^2=1$~GeV$^{2}$.
-However, we find almost no electron energy dependence on the $Q^2$ distribution when $M_{A}$ is varied from 1.026~GeV to 1.35~GeV at a fixed value of $Q^2$.
+For example, the cross section increases by about 35\% at $Q^2=0.5$~GeV$^{2}$ when $M_A$ is varied from 1.026~GeV to 1.35~GeV, which further increases with the increase in $Q^2$ and becomes larger by 60\% at $Q^2=1$~GeV$^{2}$.

-Fig.~\ref{dsigma:g2} depicts the results for $Q^2$ distribution using different values of $g_2^R(0)$ in the range $[-2,2]$, which is associated with the second class current form factor, in Eq.~(\ref{g2}) at the three different values of electron energies viz. $E_{e}=855$~MeV, 1.1~GeV, and 2.2~GeV.
+{ The right panel of }Fig.~\ref{dsigma:gA} depicts the results for $Q^2$ distribution using the different values of $g_2^R(0)$, which is associated with the second class current form factor, in the range $[-2,2]$ in Eq.~(\ref{g2}) at $E_{e}=1.1$~GeV.
 Unlike the dependence of $g_1(Q^2)$ and $M_{A}$ on the cross section, we find that, the $Q^2$ distribution is not much sensitive to the variation in the value of $g_{2}^R(0)$.